 A: The Settlement Agreement is not acceptable in its current form.
 The firm penalty amount of $1.5 million is too low relative to the violations and recurring failures by PSE to follow internal procedures and safety rules.
 The contingent portion of the penalty amount is unnecessary and contrary to good regulatory policy.
 The Deactivated Gas Line Inspection and Remediation Program, although generally acceptable, could be improved.
 Therefore, I recommend the following:

-The Commission reject the $1.5 million firm penalty amount and the $1.25 million contingent penalty, and instead impose at least the entire $3.2 million maximum penalty stated in the Complaint, or alternatively amend the Complaint and impose penalties in the amount of $4.0 million, with no contingent amount.
+The Commission reject the $1.5 million firm penalty amount and the $1.25 million contingent penalty, and instead impose at least the entire $3.2 million maximum penalty stated in the Complaint.

-The Commission inform the Company that any costs that it incurs in implementing the Deactivated Gas Line Inspection and Remediation Program would not be recoverable in the current and future general rate cases.

 The Commission could approve the Deactivated Gas Line Inspection and Remediation Program with the following conditions:

 Strike the words “by Pilchuck” on the first line of the Population 2 paragraph on page 2 of Appendix A.